rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 Term well-formedness checking begins with building a list of things that need to be true for a term to be well-formed.
 We call these "Obligations"[^obligations].

-Type-Level Terms are considered Well-Formed when obligations within them are satisfied by the trait solver.
+Type-Level Terms are considered Well-Formed when their associated obligations are satisfied by the trait solver.

 ### Obligations for Well-Formedness